zhengpengen/embodied-CoT2/README.md

   --port <robot interface port>
 ```

+Additionally, we provide instructions for [converting, compiling, and evaluating our ECoT VLA with TensorRT-LLM](https://github.com/rail-berkeley/tensorrt-openvla), drastically improving its inference speeds while maintaining performance.

 ## Pretrained models

 We release two ECoT models trained as part of our work, and the dataset of reasonings, available [on our